Full Article

-The TCO Framework: Where the Money Really Goes
+The TCO Framework: Where the Investment Goes

 Research across the software industry consistently shows that purchase price represents less than 40% of total cost over a system's lifecycle.
 In dental software specifically, implementation costs alone represent 43% of total spending.
 For on-premise installations, the software price can represent less than 10% of the total system cost.